input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 [INFO] 2022-12-06T01:38:50.220Z InitSidechain.initSidechain: Initialise sidechain tokens transaction submitted successfully.
 {"endpoint":"Init","transactionId":"29de898e78ad97e64e9e6d04332bee424e3d910ab10303fd8c3008c2346c798b","sidechainParams":{"chainId":69,"genesisHash":"112233","genesisMint":null,"genesisUtxo":"211a00e3ac8bebb1545f4d6855c5bbe281357ad8e580d72b1385080bc21445be#0","thresholdDenominator":3,"thresholdNumerator":2},"addresses":{"CommitteCandidateValidator":"addr_test1wrrj2c8hy023zgz92hsufk6ea3jdycu3g0lxp7j83947wcc3spekz"},"mintingPolicies":{"FuelMintingPolicyId":"e1869d5ce721db9e6b9ae21678ea15bc2630640728f345a46832c9da","MPTRootTokenMintingPolicyId":"eea539a42de0f2916e6f0df8fbf8542a2f2e61ce9f42031609177c10"}}
 ```
-Hopefully, it will succeed -- meaning that we have initialised the sidechain.
+Hopefully, it will succeed -- meaning that you have initialized the sidechain.
 Note that it also outputs various addresses / minting policies related to the sidechain in JSON format.
-We can ignore this for now.
+Ignore this for now.

-# 6 Saving a merkle root
+# 6 Saving a Merkle root
-We will demonstrate how to save a merkle root with the sidechain we have just initialised.
-As an overview, we will
+This will demonstrate how to save a Merkle root with the newly initialized sidechain.
+The steps are:
-- Create a merkle tree / merkle root of some transactions
+- Create a Merkle tree / Merkle root of some transactions
-- Save the merkle root.
+- Save the Merkle root.

-1. Create a merkle tree / merkle root of some transactions.
-We will use `trustless-sidechain-gen-signatures` for this.
-Run the following commands to create a merkle tree.
+1. Create a Merkle tree / Merkle root of some transactions.
+Use `trustless-sidechain-gen-signatures` for this.
+Run the following commands to create a Merkle tree.
 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- merkle-tree \
     --merkle-tree-entry="{\"index\":1 , \"amount\": 69,  \"recipient\":\"$PUBLIC_KEY\", \"previousMerkleRoot\": null }" \